Help With Asperger Syndrome (now considered a part of ASD)

 Source: (3) Centers For Disease Control (CDC)

-Asperger Syndrome (ASD) and The Brain Balance Program
+Asperger Syndrome (now considered a part of ASD) and The Brain Balance Program

 Since the right hemisphere of the brain regulates creativity, non-verbal learning, attention, and socially appropriate behavior, a child with decreased right brain activity may have trouble reading body language, maintaining eye contact, attention, and mood, and regulating repetitive behaviors.